edgexfoundry/edgex-compose/compose-builder/README.md

 2. Update the and `versions` contained in the `.env` file appropriately for the dot release
 3. Run `make build`
 4. Commit changes, open PR and merge PR
+5. TAG the release branch for the dot release, i.e. `2.0.1`

 ### Multiple Compose files approach